Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds

-In contrast to educational tooling, research IT infrastructure is often more dependent on the individual needs of researchers, and therefore tends to be decentralized.
-Applications here range from the---in our field---common experimental systems (IoT test labs, network measurement infrastructure, and machines vulnerable to certain exploits) to IT systems used to control a diverse set of research instruments, such as electron microscopes or chemical processing lines.
-In addition, super computing capabilities~\cite{hager2010introduction}, data storage/open data platforms~\cite{zuiderwijk2019sharing}, and research software that support quantitative and qualitative methods, e.g., survey and statistical analysis tools~\cite{redmiles2017summary} are often centrally provided.
+\mypar{Research.} Research IT infrastructure is often more dependent on the individual needs of researchers, and therefore tends to be decentralized.
+Applications here range from the, in our field, common experimental systems (IoT test labs, network measurement infrastructure, and machines vulnerable to certain exploits) to IT systems used to control a diverse set of research instruments, such as electron microscopes or chemical processing lines.
+In addition, super computing capabilities~\cite{hager2010introduction}, data storage and open data platforms~\cite{zuiderwijk2019sharing}, and research software that support quantitative and qualitative methods, e.g., survey and statistics tools~\cite{buchanan2009online} are often outsourced or centrally provided.

 Cloud services can replace both types of research infrastructure.
-Researchers may use Platform-as-a-Service infrastructure for running measurement and experimental systems, and especially GPU supported compute is often outsourced to cloud platforms.
-Furthermore, universities may opt to use outsourced and cloud-hosted instances of survey and interview platforms to provide this service to their researchers.
-Especially Amazon's Mechanical Turk has become a common tool in human factors and human subject related work, ranging from the social sciences to usable security and privacy~\cite{redmiles2019well}.
+Researchers may use Platforms-as-a-Service for running measurement and experimental systems, especially when using GPU-supported compute.
+Furthermore, universities may provide outsourced and cloud-hosted instances of survey and interview platforms as a service for their researchers.
+Especially Amazon's Mechanical Turk has become a common tool in human factors work, ranging from social sciences to usable security and privacy~\cite{redmiles2019well}.